 25122 Brescia - Italia

 I have not been to Brescia, however, a reader has written me about Lazzaroni, an elegant pen store in Brescia.
 I am told that Maurizio Abrami and his wife are excellent pen retailers.
-They often create exclusive limited edition pens, often with Italy's Delta Pen.
+They often create exclusive limited edition pens.

 I have Lazzaroni on my lists to visit the next time I am in Northern Italy.
 Thanks Dr. Rossetti.